 Our Rescue Pups

-The Paws directly helps rescue, rehabilitate + re-home dogs.
+The Paws directly helps rescue, rehabilitate + support dogs in need.

 These were dogs that needed an extra hand - we want to tell you their stories.

 In the middle of 2020 a little black and white pup was dumped at the neighboring temple near our home in Sri Lanka.